 I was lucky to be staying in Kiama just south of Wollongong for two nights as I had a half day in Canberra, about an hour and half drive away.
 This gave me a couple of rushed sunsets, and two relatively relaxed sunrises.
 Living in the Blue Mountains I had researched several obvious locations and Cathedral Rocks and Bombo Quarry were the main games in town.
 Both well photographed by many but Bombo Quarry seemed a little more enigmatic, the images from there seemed to favour only one location, even though the area was quite large and varied – compared to the rather limited Cathedral Rocks.

 The weather for both days was forecast as erratic with storms and lots of cloud cover.
 Added to this I had to deal with high tide at both sunsets and sunrises, which meant Cathedral Rocks was going to be tough to get to and Bombo probably a little dangerous.
 I had popped down to Cathedral Rocks the evening a few minutes after we arrived and, faced with a flat blue sky, a light fading inland and having to climb over a headland on a ledge 20ft above a lively ocean, I had only about 30 minutes to get a few opening shots.
-Two of these taken from a sinking sandy beach and inside the famous yet tiny cave, are shown below.
+Several of these taken from a sinking sandy beach and this one inside the famous yet tiny ‘batman’ mossie cave, are shown below.

 Not quite what I had in mind, but it was only a reccy.
 Even so I was a little disappointed and looked forward to sunrise here tomorrow, which never happened.
 I had actually set out at around 5am to go to Cathedral Rocks again (about 15 mins drive from Kiama), but on a whim and the fact I didn’t fancy clambering over slippy, rocky ledges in the dark with all my gear, I turned off early to Bombo Quarry 10 minutes away.
 I had never been there but saw the beach car park on the map, and knew I would then have to do a 20-30 minute walk in pitch black.
 At around 5.15am I parked, put my head-lamp on and with Galaxy note GPS with google maps headed out to the far inlet (whatever that was) on the map.
 I thought the small channel shown on the map was the best place to start then work my way back as the light changed.
 I didn’t realise until later that this area is much less photographed, and I think I found out why.